Gassandrid/ewan.my/content/index.md

 ## Thoughts 🏡

 I have recently been finding peace by spending my time studying the biological side of **neuroscience**, the brain is quite an interesting system!
+As far as theory goes I am really interested in [[Theta Rhythm - A memory clock|theta rhythm]] at the moment.

 I am really liking the german word *waldeinsamkeit*